About the HDC Act

 Harmful digital communications can take many different forms.
 They can be private messages or content that others can see.
 They include when someone uses the internet, email, apps, social media or mobile phones to send or publish threatening or offensive material and messages, spread damaging or degrading rumours and publish online invasive or distressing photographs or videos.

-A digital communication is harmful if it:
+A digital communication may be deemed harmful if it:

 - Is directed at an individual; and